NETWAYS/gitlab-training/day2/05_Git_Hints/11_Subtree.md

 * Existing directory tree except for the one created
 * Git clone URL
-* The branch which should be added (use `master` as default)
+* The branch which should be added (use `main` as default)
 * Optionally `--squash` all commits into one

 Example:

-    git subtree add --prefix clippy.js https://github.com/smore-inc/clippy.js.git master --squash
+    git subtree add --prefix clippy.js https://github.com/smore-inc/clippy.js.git main --squash

 ~~~ENDSECTION~~~